 - Testing: How do your business stakeholders expect delivery of analysis and data access?
 Is it fast and frequent?

-Benefits of Data Warehouse Automation Tools
+Benefits of DWA Tools

 - Improved data quality and precision: Businesses can avoid the inconsistencies found in manual ETL and yield higher query performance as a result.
-The data warehouse automation software’s point-and-click interface makes it easier to extract disparate data from databases, Excel, delimited files and other sources.
-It also allows users to model slowly changing dimensions and migrate warehouse data to other destination systems, such as cloud-based BI and data visualization tools.
+The data warehouse automation software’s point-and-click interface makes it easier to extract disparate data from databases, Excel, delimited files, and other sources.
+It also allows users to model slowly changing dimensions and migrate warehouse data to other destination systems, such as cloud-based BI or data visualization tools.
 Hence, businesses not only have access to reliable data but also have greater control over advanced and more accurate reporting and analysis.

 - Increased agility and faster time-to-value: Quicker deployment of data warehouses and access to data insights equip companies with improved business agility.
 This enables businesses to respond quickly to ever-changing market conditions, such as unexpected changes in demand and loss of disposable income.
 For example, a retailer using automated data warehousing software can shorten the time taken to leverage BI reports and determine the causes of low sales across different outlets and counter accordingly.
 In short, decisions can be made sooner and better reflect market changes through better impact analysis.